gudrunhe/secdec/README.md

     $ make dependencies
     $ make build
     $ export PYTHONPATH=$PWD

+Note that `make dependencies` will install the dependency libraries using `python3` binary by default.
+A different Python binary can be chosen for this by setting the `PYTHON` argument to it, for example:

+    $ make dependencies PYTHON=python3.10
+    $ make build PYTHON=python3.10

 The ``Makefile`` in the package's root directory also implements other common development tasks.
 You can list all available